andre-rd-rodrigues/django-book-manager/README.md

 ### Core Features

 - **User Authentication**: Users can sign up, log in, and manage their accounts.
+- **Book Management**:
-- **Book Management**: Users can browse books, view detailed information, and explore by genres or authors.
+  - Browse books, view detailed information, and explore by genres or authors
-- **Reading List**: Each user has a personalized reading list to track books they wish to read or have read.
+  - Order books by title, author, date added, or number of likes
+  - Toggle ascending/descending order
+  - Filter using the search functionality
+- **Reading List**:
+  - Personalized reading list with book status tracking
+  - Same ordering options as book management
+  - Additional filtering by reading status (to read/read)
+- **Author Management**:
+  - Search functionality for finding specific authors
+  - Order by author name or creation date
+  - Toggle ascending/descending order
 - **Reviews**: Users can rate and review books, with an average rating displayed for each book.
-- **Search and Filter**: A dynamic search bar allows users to find books by title, author, or genre.
 - **Responsive Design**: The application is mobile-friendly, ensuring usability across devices.

 ### Optional Features